CATEGORIES & CRITERIA

 - An overview of customer service policy and how it ensures a consistent and high-quality experience across all retail channels (in-store and online).

-- How the website’s design and functionality contributes to an efficient and visually appealing online shopping experience.
+- How the website’s design and functionality contribute to an efficient and visually appealing online shopping experience.

 - How staff’s cycling knowledge and skills are leveraged to support customers across both physical and digital interactions.